omochi/DebugReflect/README.md

-# DebugReflectable
+# DebugReflect

-This library help dump your data structure in Swift.
+This library helps dumping your data structure in Swift.
 It supports classes and reference cycle.

 # Example